 The audit consists of a list of 33 questions that measure the minimum requirements for landfill sites in South Africa and includes factors such as access control, fires, medical waste, fencing, rehabilitation etc. A landfill site must obtain at least 80% to comply with legislation.

-Coetzee says the most common problems AfriForum identified during the audit were amongst others the absence of waste management licences, and the total mismanagement of sites.
-“Most of the sites do not have the necessary personnel to manage the sites and there are practically no access control.
-The lack of access control furthermore leads to people living on the landfill sites.”
+Alta Pretorius, AfriForum’s District Coordinator for the Mooi River, says the most common problems AfriForum identified during the audit were the absence of waste management licences, and the complete mismanagement of sites.
+“Most of the sites do not have the necessary personnel to manage the sites and there is practically no access control, which means that anything is dumped on the sites.
+The lack of access control furthermore allows for people to live on the landfill sites.”